cytoscape/cytoscape.js/documentation/md/style.md

 ## Haystack edges

+For fast, straight line edges (`curve-style: haystack`):

+Haystack edges are a more performant replacement for plain, straight line edges.
+A haystack edge is drawn as a straight line from the source node to the target node, randomly placed along some angle from each node's centre.
+In this manner, many parallel haystack edges make a tight bundle, especially when semitransparent.
+This makes haystack edges an effective way to visualise graphs with a high number of parallel edges.

 <span class="important-indicator"></span> Loop edges and compound parent nodes are not supported by haystack edges.
-Haystack edges are a more performant replacement for plain, straight line edges.

-For fast, straight line edges (`curve-style: haystack`):
+Also note that source and target arrows are not supported for haystack edges, as the arrows would be behind the node body.
+Mid arrows, however, are supported.

 * **`haystack-radius`** : A value between 0 and 1 inclusive that indicates the relative radius used to position haystack edges on their connected nodes.
 The outside of the node is at 1, and the centre of the node is at 0.
+For simple graphs, a radius of 0 makes sense.

 ## Segments edges

 For edges made of several straight lines (`curve-style: segments`):

+A segment edge is made of a series of one or more straight lines, using a co-ordinate system relative to the source and target nodes.
+This maintains the overall line pattern regardless of the orientation of the positions of the source and target nodes.

 * **`segment-distances`** : A series of values that specify for each segment point the distance perpendicular to a line formed from source to target, e.g. `-20 20 -20`.
 * **`segment-weights`** : A series of values that weights segment points along a line from source to target, e.g. `0.25 0.5 0.75`.
 A value usually ranges on [0, 1], with 0 towards the source node and 1 towards the target node --- but larger or smaller values can also be used.